Invariant Graph Transformer for Out-of-Distribution Generalization: Additional Experimental Results

 \subsection{Shift Level Insights}

 To evaluate \name's OOD generalization ability in different shift levels, we add experiments with varying shift severity (controlled by b) on the SP-Motif Dataset~\cite{wudiscovering, li2022learning}.
 The results are shown in Table~\ref{tab:shiftlevel}.
-Our method consistently achieves the best performance.
+Experimentally, \name~performs strongly under moderate distribution shifts, though some degradation occurs under extreme shifts, mainly due to decreased accuracy in invariant subgraph discovery.
+Performance may also be limited in more extreme scenarios-such as semantic shifts in OOD detection~\cite{cai2025out} with unseen invariant subgraphs.
+That said, we wish to emphasize that \name~is specifically designed for OOD generalization.